How Principals and Mentors Should Support Novice Teachers

 1-2 pm EASTERN

 Starting a teaching career is both exciting and challenging — and the right support can make all the difference.
-In this insightful webinar, experienced educators will explore the critical roles school leaders and mentors play in shaping the success of new educators.
+In this insightful webinar, experienced educators explore the critical roles school leaders and mentors play in shaping the success of new educators.

 Through real-life examples and practical strategies, our panel

-will address the question: How should principals and mentors
+addresses the question: How should principals and mentors

 support novice teachers?
 Discover how collaborative leadership,